 During this three-day, two-night adventure into rugged north

-now restored and on permanent exhibit at the Lewis-Clark Center
+, now restored and on permanent exhibit at the

-for Arts & History in Lewiston, as well as The Historical
+Lewis-Clark Center for Arts & History in Lewiston, as well as

-personal possessions are housed.
-A detailed itinerary from a
+some of Polly's personal possessions are housed.
+A detailed

 Chinese rock house near Half and Half Rapids,